MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 - A feature diagram exports the feature diagram symbol and its feature symbols for external reference.
 - The tree structure, groups, and cross-tree constraints are **not** represented in the symbol table
 - The artifact scope of a feature diagram "F.fd" is stored in "F.fdsym".
+Loading a stored symbol table of a feature diagram can be used, e.g., for checking that a feature configuration refers to an existing feature model and that it uses only features that exist in this feature model.

 ### Context Conditions